Recording Equipment for Sociolinguistic Interviews

 For every project I do I keep a log/journal wherein I track my progress and write general thoughts about what’s happening.
 The following comes from a couple entries in mid 2016.
 At the time, I was about four weeks away from flying out to Washington State to conduct my first sociolinguistic interviews.
 I had received a small grant to fund the fieldwork, but I was hoping to borrow equipment from the school since the majority of the money would go towards flights and compensating participants.
 The rest is verbatim from my notes, with some minor edits for clarification.

 By the way, a couple times I make reference to Natalie Schilling’s 2013 book Sociolinguistic Fieldwork.
 It’s fantastic.
-If you’re ever planning on doing fieldwork, I can’t recommend this book enough to you.
+If you’re ever planning on doing fieldwork, I highly recommend this book!

 Monday, May 30, 2016